egvijayanand/xamarin-forms-templates/README.md

 ```shell
 dotnet new --update-apply
 ```
+Project template for Xamarin.Forms Class Library and is named as `formsclasslib`

+And it currently targets Xamarin.Forms 5.0 Service Release 9 (ver.
+5.0.0.2337).

+Item templates for `ContentPage`, `ContentView`, `ShellPage`, and `ResourceDictionary` in XAML and named as `forms-page`, `forms-view`, `forms-shell`, and `forms-resdict` respectively.

 Use the below .NET CLI command to create the project, pages, and views out these templates:

 ```shell